touzet/pampa/README.md

 ### Peptide table (-p)

-Compared to PAMPA light, PAMPA allows you to define and use you own peptide table to provide the list of marker peptides.
-The syntax of this TSV file, wich contains 12 columns  corresponding to  Rank, Taxid, Taxon name, Sequence, PTM, Name, Masses, Gene, SeqID, Begin, End, Comment,   is esxplained in Section
+Compared to PAMPA light, PAMPA allows you to use your own set of marker peptides.
+ This set should be structured within a _peptide table_, formatted as a TSV (Tab-Separated Values) file.
+The specific format details are descrided  in the [PAMPA light](#PAMPA-light) section.
+Such file can be created manually with any spreadsheet software by opting for the TSV export format.
+Alternatively, the module [PAMPA BUILD](#PAMPA-BUILD) provides automated methods to generate  peptide tables.

-Not that  most of these fields are optional and are here for reference and traceability.
+Peptide tables should contain 12 columns corresponding to  Rank, Taxid, Taxon name, Sequence, PTM, Name, Masses, Gene, SeqID, Begin, End, Comment.
+Most of these fields are optional and are here for reference and traceability.
 Only the following information is mandatory:

 - You must provide a taxid for the peptide marker.
 Rank and taxon names are included primarily to enhance the clarity of results.
 - You should furnish either a sequence, possibly with a PTM description,  or a mass for your marker peptide.
 If the sequence is provided without a mass, the program will automatically compute the mass from it.
 To do so, it will utilize either the PTM description (when available) or infer potential PTMs from the sequence.